 - Does the programme give support and education?

-Whether you choose to try one of our meals plans, or another type of diet, it’s really important that you talk it through with your diabetes team first.
+Whether you choose to try one of our meal plans, or another type of diet, it’s really important that you talk it through with your diabetes team first.
 Starting a new diet will affect your medication or blood sugar levels, so you need their knowledge and support.

 Your feelings about food